Choosing a Channel Set Diamond Band – All You Have to Know

 Channel settings are often more difficult to resize, especially if it has diamonds going all around the band.
 As finger sizes change over time, this is an important factor and one that you should check with your retailer prior to purchase.
 If in doubt, ask whether the ring is resizable.

-A channel setting is harder to clean than some other settings due to the spaces and the grooves of the channel.
+A channel setting is harder to clean than some other settings because of the spaces and the grooves of the channel.
 This is especially true of channel settings with round brilliants set into the groove.

 Cleaning your channel setting will require a little more effort and attention to detail, but it can be done at home with soap, water and a soft toothbrush.
 Avoid placing diamond engagement rings with small accent stones into ultrasonic cleaners as the intense vibrations can compromise the integrity of the stones.